-If a divorce is filed at a later date, the division of marital assets are etched in stone.
+If a divorce is filed at a later date, the division of marital assets is etched in stone.
 If the parties file for divorce within the grace period, all bets are off.
-Each spouse parts with what each had upon commencing the marriage.
+Each spouse departs with what each had upon commencing the marriage.
 In addition, separation of assets based on mathematical percentages and not on emotion.
 No longer will the non-breadwinner benefit financially at the expense of the children and the primary breadwinner of the household.

 The Grace Period Marriage safeguards each party's financial contribution in the same percentage as it was committed to the couple's asset portfolio.
 Post-divorce, each Parent, is responsible to financially support their children while in each Parent's custody.
-A 50/50 split on all third party payment requirements to include ancillary expenses like school field trips, dance lessons, piano lessons, tutoring services, athletics programs, etc.
+A 50/50 split on all third-party payment requirements to include ancillary expenses like school field trips, dance lessons, piano lessons, tutoring services, athletics programs, etc.

 The level of Private Schooling and Collegiate Education is agreed upon during in the Grace Marriage affidavit.
 If not, it is to be determined by a Family Court Judge or based on the children prowess in their studies and/or a Mediated Settlement Agreement (MSA).

 If children are born to the couple before or during the Marriage grace period, the asset clause in the grace period affidavit will trigger upon the birth of the first child.
-In this situation, separate Bank accounts for spouses in dual income marriages will be encouraged but not mandated.
+In this situation, separate Bank accounts for spouses in dual-income marriages will be encouraged but not mandated.